Signia Hearing Aids: Models, Features, Prices, and Reviews

 Signia Pure Charge&Go IX

-Styletto IX is a slim-bodied, stylish, fully-featured receiver-in-canal (RIC) hearing aid that plays well with glasses, and Signia says it is the thinnest Slim-RIC on the market.
-It offers both iOS and Android connectivity with hands-free calling with iOS phones.
+Styletto IX is a stylish, slim-bodied, fully-featured receiver-in-canal (RIC) hearing aid that plays well with glasses, and Signia says it is the thinnest Slim-RIC on the market.
+It offers both iOS and Android connectivity with hands-free calling on iOS phones.

 These hearing aids offer 20 hours of run-time and come with a choice of two rechargers: the portable charger acts as a power bank, allowing for up to 4 full charges on the go, while the Dry&Clean charger recharges the devices and also helps dry and clean the hearing aids using UV light.
 Plus, its handy Qi wireless technology allows you to simply place the portable charger on the Qi pad instead of having to plug it in constantly.

-Signia Silk Charge&Go IX is the only instant-fit rechargeable Completely-in-Canal (CIC) hearing aid on the market—a unique and discreet hearing device with a flexible ready-to-wear silicon click sleeve.
+Signia Silk Charge&Go IX is the only instant-fit rechargeable Completely-in-Canal (CIC) hearing aid offered by one of the global hearing aid manufacturers—a unique and discreet hearing device with a flexible ready-to-wear silicon click sleeve.
 They come in two colors: mocha and black.

 Silk IX features Binaural OneMic Directionality, which offers conversation support in noisy environments, focusing on sounds that originate from in front of you.
 However, to allow for their tiny size, these hearing aids sacrifice the advanced Bluetooth LE audio streaming found in the rest of the IX line, but they do work with the Signia app or the miniPocket™ remote control.